 A good night’s sleep helps your body to rest and your cells to rejuvenate.
 It also lowers your stress levels which helps boost the ability to fight against cold and flu.

-Also, avoid blue light exposure or drinking coffee late at night as this can interfere with your sleep hormones.
+Also, avoid blue light exposure at bedtime as this can interfere with your sleep hormones.

 4. Ensure adequate intake of vitamin D